LMUK-RADONC-PHYS-RES/transformer_target_localization/README.md

 to `wandb` in the scripts or set `wand_usage=False` in `config.py` line 80.
 Otherwise, set your wandb API key in `transformer_target_localization/code/config.py` line 75.

 ## Usage
+* You should change the function `get_paths_dict` in `transformer_target_localization/code/auxiliary/utils.py` which gets pairs of fixed and moving image file paths to work with the folder structure of your data.
 * In the file  `transformer_target_localization/code/config.py` you can set all the options for your models, e.g. what type of training to perform and all hyper-parameter settings.
 * After that, run the corresponding main script in the terminal.
 For instance: